PathFOSS/Website/README.md

 ## How were the videos made?
 With the help of stock videos from https://www.pexels.com and screenrecordings from an Android device.
-These were compiled in Kdenlive and further compressed with FFMPEG with libx264 encoding to meet GitHub user upload requirements (under 10MB videos).
+These were rendered in Kdenlive and further compressed with FFMPEG with libx265 encoding to meet GitHub user upload requirements (under 10MB videos).